DevExpress/testcafe/docs/articles/faq/README.md

 [Visual Test Recorder](https://testcafe.devexpress.com/Documentation/Using_TestCafe/Visual_Test_Recorder/)
 for recording tests by pointing and clicking through the test scenario in the browser.

-In 2015 we released the TestCafe core as an open-source project.
+In 2015 we decided to release the TestCafe core as an open-source project.
 The last major paid version release (v15.1) was in summer 2015.
 After that, it switched to a maintenance-only mode.
 You can find the latest paid version at [https://testcafe.devexpress.com](https://testcafe.devexpress.com).